harrymchugh/pinns/containers/README.md

 The docker approach has been tested in a Google Cloud VM with an L4 GPU attached:

-- Training time using CPU:
-- Training time using GPU:

 The apptainer approach has been tested on the Cirrus GPU nodes using a single V100 card.

-- Training time using CPU:
-- Training time using GPU:

 Please note that the use of AMD GPUs has not been tested.